adamsilver/fdpb/02-a-checkout-flow.md

 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.
 - Conversely, a long form takes a long time to complete.
 It it takes too long there's a risk that the page times out or the computer freezes causing data loss.
 This is what happens to Daniel, the lead character in “I, Daniel Blake”[^].
 With declining health and having never used a computer, it freezes and he loses his data.
 In the end, he gives up.
 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.
+- It allows you to innovate as the entire screen is dedicated to one thing.

 ## Flow And Order